isaacdozier/passphrase/README.md

 # passphrase
-Passphrase creating algorythm
+encrypt/decrypt algorythm

-This app is under construction
+*for testing only